japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ProgressReporter.md

 ====
 `startTrigger` is used when:

-* `MicroBatchExecution` stream execution engine is requested to <<spark-sql-streaming-MicroBatchExecution.adoc#runActivatedStream, run an activated streaming query>> (at the <<spark-sql-streaming-MicroBatchExecution.adoc#runActivatedStream-startTrigger, beginning of every trigger>>)
+* `MicroBatchExecution` stream execution engine is requested to <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream, run an activated streaming query>> (at the <<spark-sql-streaming-MicroBatchExecution.md#runActivatedStream-startTrigger, beginning of every trigger>>)

-* `ContinuousExecution` stream execution engine is requested to <<spark-sql-streaming-ContinuousExecution.adoc#runContinuous, run an activated streaming query>> (at the beginning of every trigger)
+* `ContinuousExecution` stream execution engine is requested to <<spark-sql-streaming-ContinuousExecution.md#runContinuous, run an activated streaming query>> (at the beginning of every trigger)

-`StreamExecution` starts link:spark-sql-streaming-StreamExecution.adoc#runStream[running batches] (as part of link:spark-sql-streaming-StreamExecution.adoc#triggerExecutor[TriggerExecutor] executing a batch runner).
+`StreamExecution` starts link:spark-sql-streaming-StreamExecution.md#runStream[running batches] (as part of link:spark-sql-streaming-StreamExecution.md#triggerExecutor[TriggerExecutor] executing a batch runner).
 ====

 === [[finishTrigger]] Finishing Up Streaming Batch (Trigger) and Generating StreamingQueryProgress -- `finishTrigger` Method